NathanJAdams/fluent-builder/README.md

 - A user defined type
 - An array
 - A record
-- A sub type of a user defined type
+- A sub type of a user defined base type

 #### User defined type